MattiaAlessi/SecureCrypt-Messenger/README.md

 Add contacts via the "Manage Friends" menu

-Encrypt messages for yourself or your contacts
+Encrypt messages for your contacts

 Decrypt received messages with your private key